rodrigoimenes/MyCalendar/README.md

 # Still Missing

-- Unit test the functionality.

 - Properly handle overflow when multiple reminders appear on the same date.

+- Improve test cases (with Cypress, snapshot testing and more unit tests)

 ## Contains